-TITLE: HONORS ACCOUNTING II (WEIGHTED) (CHS) \$ Course Number: 0510 Credit: 1.00 Periods: 6 per cycle Offered: Year Prerequisite: Accounting I with "C" or better.
+TITLE: HONORS ACCOUNTING II (WEIGHTED) (CHS)

+Course Number: 0510 Credit: 1.00

+Periods: 6 per cycle Offered: Year

+Prerequisite: Accounting I with "C" or better.
 Grades: 11-12

 Would you like to work in the business field, become an FBI (white collar) agent?
 This advanced course can help you do just that.
 Accounting II expands on the topics learned in the first-year course while adding new topics such as departmentalized accounting, accounting control systems, inventory planning and valuation, general accounting adjustments and corporation accounting.
 Problems and worksheets are completed through the use of automated accounting software.
 This course helps qualify students for jobs and careers at higher levels than one year study would allow.
 It is also an excellent background and preparation for college business and accounting courses.
 The students have an opportunity to receive college credits through Westmoreland County Community College or Seton Hill University.
+This course can be considered a fourth math credit or a computer credit after the completion of Algebra I/Geometry/Algebra II or Algebra I/Essentials of Algebra II/Geometry.

-TITLE: HONORS ACCOUNTING III (WEIGHTED) \$
+TITLE: HONORS ACCOUNTING III (WEIGHTED)

 Course Number: 0511 Credit: 1.00

 Periods: 6 per cycle Offered: Year

 Prerequisite: Accounting I and Honors Accounting II and recommendation from previous Accounting teacher.
 Grades: 11-12

 This course is an independent study course in advanced accounting and only open to seniors who have successfully completed both Accounting I and Honors Accounting II.
 Students may be scheduled simultaneously with Accounting II students.
 This course is recommended to any students entering the business field or who wish to study accounting in college.
 Problems and worksheets are completed through the use of automated accounting software.
+This course can be considered a fourth math credit or a computer credit after the completion of Algebra I/Geometry/Algebra II or Algebra I/Essentials of Algebra II/Geometry.

-TITLE: HONORS INTRODUCTION TO PROGRAMMING WITH JAVA (C) (CHS, FULL-YEAR IS WEIGHTED ONLY) \$ Course Number: 0360 (Semester); 0375 (Year) Credit: .50 (non-CHS); 1.00 (optional CHS) Periods: 6 per cycle Offered: First Semester (Non-CHS); Full Year (CHS-offered) Prerequisite: Algebra I Grades: 11-12; 10th grade with GIEP
+TITLE: HONORS INTRODUCTION TO PROGRAMMING WITH JAVA (C) (CHS, FULL-YEAR IS WEIGHTED ONLY) Course Number: 0360 (Semester); 0375 (Year) Credit: .50 (non-CHS); 1.00 (optional CHS) Periods: 6 per cycle Offered: First Semester (Non-CHS); Full Year (CHS-offered) Prerequisite: Algebra I Grades: 11-12; 10th grade with GIEP